Political Science Letters of Recommendation

 You should provide the professor with a sheet that includes the following information:

-a. your full name, address, phone and fax numbers, e-mail address
+a.
+Your full name, address, phone and fax numbers, and email address

 You should provide the professor with a resume (or something like it).